Sustainable Futures is currently recruiting a new Theme Lead: Materials.

 The workload allocation for this leadership position is set at 0.2 FTE with the possibility for co-leadership sharing the FTE workload.
 Candidates are expected to discuss their application with their Departmental or Divisional Head, who should provide a simple statement of support via email, confirming their awareness of the job description and support for the application and associated time commitment.

-This position has a fixed three-year term (reviewed annually). applicants must be a permanent member of academic staff or have a contract until August 2028 with at least three years of relevant experience to be considered for this position.
-We are committed to building a diverse and inclusive workplace; we encourage applications from early career academics and we are particularly keen to receive applications from underrepresented communities.
+This position has a fixed three-year term (reviewed annually).
+Applicants must be a permanent member of academic staff.
+We are committed to building a diverse and inclusive workplace and are particularly keen to receive applications from underrepresented communities.

-To be considered for this opportunity, please submit an expression of interest by 5pm on 19th October 2025 via this form.
+To be considered for this opportunity, please submit an expression of interest by 5pm on 24th November 2025 via this online form.
 Successful applicants will be invited to interview.
-Interviews are expected to take place online on 5th November for the Nature theme and
+Interviews are expected to take place online, either on Tuesday 6th January (afternoon) or Wednesday 7th January (morning).

-6th November for the Equity theme.
-If you would like to discuss these roles in further detail, please contact
+If you would like to discuss this role in further detail, please contact sustainablefutures@manchester.ac.uk.